mvrozanti/RAT-via-Telegram/README.md

 - Get target PC's IP address information and approximate location on map.
 - Show current directory on target.
 - Change current directory on target.
-- List current directory on target.
+- List current or specified directory on target.
 - Download any file from the target PC.
 - Upload local files on to the target PC.
 Send your image, pdf, exe or anything as `file` to the Telegram bot.
 - Screenshots of the target PC.